11 Tips to Improve Your Mental Health Right Away

 Acts of kindness and selflessness can have the added bonus of improving your mental health by filling you with positive feelings and adding to your sense of self-worth while doing good for the world.

-If you’re heartbroken and just lost your job, it’s not to deny the pain and fear that you may be feeling, but to also take space to recall, “my coffee tastes so good in the morning.”
-And “my favorite part of today was snuggling with my cat.”
+If you’re heartbroken and just lost your job, it’s not to deny the pain and fear that you may be feeling, but to also take space to recall, “my coffee tastes so good in the morning,” or “my favorite part of today was snuggling with my cat.”

 Self-care and mental health go hand in hand.
 While each person has their own definition of what it means to them, ultimately, self-care comes down to making space for yourself.
 You might use the space to listen to music, create music, craft, make gifts for your friends, color, cook, bake, look out the window, or read a good book.
 The possibilities are endless.

-There are many different forms of therapy.
-In Jungian Analysis, you may analyze your dreams and explore your unconscious, while in CBT, you may engage in role plays and use thought records to move towards concrete goals.
-In either case, you’ll work with your therapist to develop a sense of meaning and purpose as you strengthen your ability to cope with new skills and insights.
+There are many types of therapy.
+In psychodynamic therapy, you may explore your unconscious, while in cognitive behavioral therapy, you may engage in role plays and use thought records to move towards concrete goals.
+Regardless of the therapeutic modality, you’ll work with your therapist to develop a sense of meaning and purpose as you strengthen your ability to cope with new skills and insights.

-You can try online therapy from the comfort of your own space and access a supportive therapeutic relationship to explore big questions such as what is the meaning of my life?
-And concrete questions such as what do I want to say to my boss on Monday?
-There’s no one right way to engage with therapy.
+You can try online therapy from the comfort of your own space and access a supportive therapeutic relationship to explore big questions, such as “what is the meaning of my life,” and concrete questions, like “what do I want to say to my boss on Monday?”
+There’s no one right way to approach therapy.
 What’s important is that it resonates with you.